 Even while the wonders of the Nex were opening people’s minds to an entirely new world, humanity had never stopped exploring the old one.

-With the crystum salvaged from the twelve colony ships they confiscated during Hope’s Break, the colonists of Edenic powered a fleet of smaller exploration and mining vessels.
-They sent them all over the Han Cluster in search of resources and other viable worlds in a risky bid to shore up their independence from Earth.
+With the parts and crystum salvaged from the twelve colony ships they confiscated during Hope’s Break, the colonists of Edenic created a fleet of smaller exploration vessels.
+They sent them all over the Han Cluster in a desperate search for their own source of crystum.

 Venin

-First surveyed in 2376 and arguably the most important discovery in the early years of Edenic’s development, Venin is an extremely dangerous planet, with flora and fauna that’s aggressively toxic to human life.
-Still, its unique ecology boasted rich veins of crystum—the fuel of hyperdrive technology.
+First surveyed in 2383, two years after Hope’s Break, arguably the most important discovery in the early years of Edenic’s development was made.
+Venin is an extremely dangerous planet, with flora and fauna that’s aggressively toxic to human life.
+Still, its unique phenomenon called “ground lightning” was responsible for rich veins of crystum—the fuel of hyperdrive technology.
+It’s discovery came with a huge sigh of relief for the people of Edenic.

 Domes were quickly built to protect the crystum miners there from the hostile environment, and a colony of the most hardened and grizzled explorers looking to make their fortunes was born.
 Though Venin’s supply of crystum was limited and difficult to extract, the planet was responsible for the continued expansion of Edenic’s influence to what would become the other colonies of the Han Cluster.

-Today, Venin’s status as a crystum concern is greatly diminished thanks to the discovery and subsequent technological development of the planet Shok, the greatest treasure trove of crystum in known space.
+Today, Venin’s status as a crystum concern is greatly diminished thanks to the discovery and subsequent technological development of the planet Shok, the greatest treasure trove of crystum in known space (see below).
 Still, several domed cities endure on Venin, and independent wildcatters still go there to seek their fortunes.
-Venin’s government is small, but largely capitalist, with fiercely independent corporations and personalities that maintain its reputation as the toughest planet in the Han Cluster.
+Venin’s city’s govern themselves, and are largely capitalist.
+The rest of the planet is a natural resource gold-mine, with fiercely independent corporations and personalities that maintain its reputation as the toughest world in the Han Cluster.
 If you can survive on Venin, you can survive anywhere.

 “Research” on the Deadly Planet of Venin